roman-milk/roman-milk.github.io/mikes-first-time.md

+===

- ****** Mike's First Time Ch.
-03 ****** byColdfinger© Soon the room was silent except for the sound of heavy breathing as they all recovered.
+Soon the room was silent except for the sound of heavy breathing as they all recovered.
 Leah's pussy throbbed with dull pain, but it did not bother her.
 She was relaxed and satisfied.
 She was also pleased that her first time with a man had been better than many of her friends had experienced.

  "I hope we can do this again sometime," she murmured to Mike.